tahircpe/tahircpe.github.io/_posts/2018-07-01-Material_Stream_Class.md

 For a pure component existing in one phase ($\pi  = 1$) any two of the following can be specified: Temperature, pressure, vapor fraction (quality), or specific thermodynamic properties such as specific enthalpy, specific entropy, specific volume.
 In the case of a mixture, in addition to above, the composition needs to be defined.

 # Demo
 A stream class is developed and its use is demonstrated below.
-Code for the stream class is given at the bottom.
+Code for the stream class is given at the [end](#stream class code).

 First of all import the CoolProp package and the `material_stream` class